asanchez75/webfm/README.txt

 ------------------------------------------------------------------------------

-The following assumes that the 'File system path' is set in the usual way at admin/settings/file-system.
+The following assumes that the 'File system path' is set in the usual way at Administer >> Site configuration >> File system (browser address = your-base-url/admin/settings/file-system).

   - Create a directory in the 'File system path' directory.
 This directory will become the webfm filesystem dir.
-Optionally a second directory can be created to be a ftp-staging dir.
 Set the directory permissions to 775 if the server is linux/bsd.

-  - In admin/settings/webfm set the root path to this directory (must be prefaced with a '/').
+  - In your-base-url/admin/settings/webfm set the root path to this directory.

-  - Set rights in admin/user/access per role.
-These roles will receive specific configuration fields in admin/settings/webfm if 'access_webfm' is checked.
+  - Set rights in your-base-url/admin/user/access per role.
+These roles will receive specific configuration fields in your-base-url/admin/settings/webfm if 'access webfm' is checked.
+Each role granted 'access webfm' rights must have a root directory that is a subdirectory of the webfm filesystem directory.

-NOTE: 'access_webfm' can be selected for the anonymous user but is not recommended since any WebFM user has the ability to make changes to the contents of the filesystem on the server.
+  This directory can be created by an administrator within the module via the normal 'create directory' methods.

+  - Only users in a role with 'administer webfm' rights can manipulate directories.
+  Such users have full access to all capabilities and settings of the module.

+  - Users in a role with 'access webfm' rights can access the browser and view/ download/attach/detach any file below the root directory set for that role.
+  Users cannot navigate above this path.

+  - Files without a record in the webfm_file table cannot be viewed in the browser by users with 'access webfm' rights.
+Only files with a db record are attachable, or can be associated with metadata.

+  - File owners and admins are the only users capable of delete/rename/move or metadata editing.

+  - If a user has the right to attach files, it is also necessary to enable attachments in your-base-url/admin/content/types/*type* for each content type that will accept attachments (default is disabled).

   - Optionally a .htaccess file can be placed in the WebFM root directory to secure file access (apache servers).